markschad/grunt-bower-linker/README.md

 # grunt-bower-linker

-> Link bower components to an folder.
+> Collect main sources from bower packages and link them in the desired directories.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`